Premium Dog Food — or Premium Words?

 OK, so you think the word “natural” might be an exception?
 Right?

 Well, think again.

-“For the most part, ‘natural’ can be construed as equivalent to a lack of artificial flavors, artificial colors, or artificial preservatives in the product.”
+“The term ‘natural’ is often used on pet food labels, although that term does not have an official definition… For the most part, ‘natural’ can be construed as equivalent to a lack of artificial flavors, artificial colors, or artificial preservatives in the product.”

 And nowhere else.